seL4/docs/BenchmarkingGuide.md

 sure to account for the overhead that will be introduced.

 ## Kernel entry tracking
  Kernel entries can be tracked, registering info about interrupts, syscall, timestamp, invocations and capability types.
 The number of kernel entries is restricted by the log buffer size.
 The kernel provides a reserved area within its address space to map the log buffer.
 It's the responsibility of the user to allocate a user-level log buffer (currently can be only of seL4_LargePageBits size) and pass it to the kernel to use before doing any operations that involve the log buffer, otherwise an error will be triggered having incorrect user-level log buffer.
-To enable this feature, select CONFIG_BENCHMARK_TRACK_KERNEL_ENTRIES from menuconfig.
+To enable this feature, set the `KernelBenchmarks` CMake config option to `track_kernel_entries`.

 An example how to create a user-level log buffer (using sel4 libraries) and tell the kernel about it is as follows: